Confirm contact info

-Presenter Instructions: Abstracts will be presented 15 minutes apart with spacing for presentation, discussion and closing as follows:
+Abstracts are spaced 15 minutes apart with spacing for presentation, discussion and closing as follows:

 American Journal of Surgery Submission

 This year you will be submitting your paper directly online to the American Journal of Surgery (AJS).
 You will be receiving an e-mail invitation to submit your paper from the AJS online submission system called “EVISE”, along with directions on how to submit and respond to editorial input on line.
 This invitation will arrive this week, and the paper will need be submitted just before the meeting.
-The deadline for submission is midnight (Pacific time) November 7th, 2019.
 Failure to submit your manuscript may result in removal from the NPSA meeting program, so please make sure your manuscript is submitted by the deadline.
-You are also required to send a copy of your manuscript to your assigned discussant at least 2 weeks prior to the meeting, no later than October 24th, 2019.
-You will receive an email with the name and email address for your assigned discussant.

 In the meantime, please begin preparing your paper.
 As always, the paper should be prepared according the directions for Affiliated Societies, which are available on-line on the AJS homepage or in the back of each issue of the AJS.